 The UN Trust Fund is grateful for the generous support of its partner governments and consults with them and other interested Member States on a regular basis through its Annual Briefings

-Australia, Austria, Canada, Germany, Hungary, Israel, Ireland, Kazakhstan, Liechtenstein, the Netherlands, Sweden, Switzerland, Trinidad and Tobago, the United Kingdom of Great Britain and Northern Ireland and the United States of America, as well as the Spotlight Initiative partnership between the European Union and the United Nations.
+Australia, Austria, Canada, Germany, Ireland, Liechtenstein, the Netherlands, Norway, Slovenia, Sweden, Switzerland, Trinidad and Tobago, the United Kingdom of Great Britain and Northern Ireland and the United States of America, as well as the Spotlight Initiative partnership between the European Union and the United Nations.

 Since 2006, the UN Trust Fund to End Violence against Women and the Government of Ireland have enjoyed a deep and continuous partnership to continue working towards preventing and ending violence against women and girls, through supporting targeted actions at the grassroots and community levels.
 Ireland’s commitment to supporting transformational change towards gender equality is central to its current International Development Policy, A Better World, which firmly recognizes women’s organizations and feminist movements as essential to affect positive change for women and girls and to promote gender equality.
 This commitment was reiterated in the context of the UN Trust Fund’s response to the COVID-19 pandemic, when it acted quickly to support vital women’s rights organizations during the crisis.
 The UN Trust Fund highlighted the importance of safeguarding and ensuring the continuity of support to community-based organizations responding to the needs of women and girls.